Ideas in Practice Privacy Notice

 We send mailings before the event to give you information and reminders.

-We send you a post-event email containing presentation slides, a link for event feedback and an invitation to receive future ‘Ideas in Practice’ invitations.
+We send you a post-event email containing presentation slides (where the presenter has agreed circulation), a link for event feedback and an invitation to receive future ‘Ideas in Practice’ invitations.

 Monitoring and evaluation to inform future event planning

-Understanding more about our current audiences - such as the types of organisations and roles who attend, and the proportion of external guests/staff/alumni/students - helps us in our future programme planning.
+Understanding our audiences - such as the types of organisations and roles who attend, and the proportion of external guests/staff/alumni/students - helps us in our programme planning.

 With your consent, we also: